remotestorage/armadietto/README.md

 so armadietto only needs to set `enable` and `force` in the https configuration.
 The reverse proxy must set the header `x-forwarded-proto` (or `x-forwarded-ssl` or `x-forwarded-scheme`) in the request passed to Armadietto.
 Armadietto does not yet support the `Forwarded` header.

-This configuration boots the app on two ports, one secure and one
+This configuration (for the monolithic server) boots the app on two ports, one secure and one
 plaintext:

 ```js